openwdl/wdl/versions/1.1/SPEC.md

 ### An Example WDL Workflow

-Below is the code for the "Hello World" task in WDL.
+Below is the code for the "Hello World" workflow in WDL.
 This is just meant to give a flavor of WDL syntax and capabilities - all WDL elements are described in detail in the [Language Specification](#wdl-language-specification).

 ```wdl
 task hello {